AndroDevcd/Sharp/doc/CHANGELIST.md

     - Added various optimizations to the garbage collector that prevent the thread from slowing down your program by a factor of 10+
     - Calling function using linked list instead of expensive standard List
 * Major bug fixes to system causing silent (SEGV) Seg faults
-* Started writing compiler in Sharp
+* Compiler in Sharp began